In the UK, more than 14 million people identify as being disabled or having a learning disability or difficulty (LDD).

 Apprenticeships for All

-During 2018-19, NHS Employers worked closely with 18 NHS organisations, listed below, who applied for the training programme.
+During 2018-19, NHS Employers worked closely with 18 NHS organisations, who applied for the training programme.
 A representative from each trust learnt how to deliver a line manager training programme focused on reflective and interactive training exercises.